xcube-dev/xcube/docs/source/dataaccess.md

   catalogue query.
 * `max_cache_size: int` - Maximum chunk cache size in bytes.

-### SpatioTemporal Asset Catalogs `stac`, `stac-xcube`, `stac-cdse`
+### SpatioTemporal Asset Catalogs

-The data stores `stac`, `stac-xcube`, and `stac-cdse` provide access to datasets of the [SpatioTemporal Asset Catalogs].
+Several data stores provide access to datasets from different [SpatioTemporal Asset Catalogs].

-The three data stores are provided by the xcube plugin [xcube-stac].
+The xcube plugin [xcube-stac].
 You can install it using `conda install -c conda-forge xcube-stac.`

 #### `stac`
-The data store `stac` provides datasets from a user-defined STAC API.
+The `stac` data store retrieves datasets from a user-defined STAC API.
+It provides access to items within a STAC catalog and exposes the data sources referenced by each STAC item as an `xr.Dataset`.

 Specific parameters for this store are:
 * `url: str` - URL to STAC catalog.
 Required.
-* `stack_mode: bool` - Stacking of STAC items.
-Transforms data into analysis-ready format.
-Defaults to `False`.
 * `**store_params`: Store parameters to configure the store used to access the data, which are the same as those used for `https` and `s3` stores.
 The hrefs in the STAC assets determines whether data is accessed via `https` or `s3`.